angryziber/picasa-gallery/DiaDeMuertos.md

 missing my wallet and phone.
 This made the rest of the trip quite difficult, because I also forgot about the basic precaution of splitting bank cards into several places.
 They took all of them at once.
-Anyway, the parade was great, as also the other days of visiting the altars all around the city, especially in San Antonio and Coyoacan.
+Anyway, the parade was great, as also the other days of visiting the altars all around the city, especially in San Angel and Coyoacan.